 Choose Your Way Bellevue Counts Down to East Link

-East Link is Sound Transit’s light rail extension opening in 2023 that will allow riders to travel via light rail 40 miles from Redmond to downtown Seattle, Northgate, Sea-Tac Airport and Angle Lake.
+East Link is Sound Transit’s light rail extension opening (potentially delayed until 2024) that will allow riders to travel via light rail 40 miles from Redmond to downtown Seattle, Northgate, Sea-Tac Airport and Angle Lake.
 East Link will have 6 stations in Bellevue, as detailed in the map below.
 It will pass through Bel-Red, the Spring District, Wilburton, Downtown and South Bellevue.
 A trip from Seattle’s International District to Downtown Bellevue will take only 15-20 minutes.

 This page will highlight newsworthy information to help you prepare and make the most of East Link for getting around without driving alone!